Case studies

 Shareable 3D models allow for an improved system of engagement.

-Contractors can be provided with important spatial context ahead of projects.
+Remote or interstate contractors provided with important spatial context ahead of projects.

 Outcomes